M66B/XPrivacyLua/FAQ.md

 XPrivacy and XPrivacyLua work differently, so this is not possible.

+<a name="FAQ18"></a>
+**(18) How do I selectively block/allow contacts?**

+This is a pro feature, which needs to be purchased.

+The pro companion app contacts settings are:

+* Block all: hide all contacts (the default)
+* Allow starred: make starred contacts visible
+* Allow not starred: make not starred contacts visible

+These settings can be applied to one app or globally to all apps.

+You'll need to apply the contacts restriction as well to apply these settings.

+You can star contacts (make contacts favorite) in the Android contacts app.
+Mostly the 'star' is in the upper right corner in the contact data.

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/xposed/modules/xprivacylua6-0-android-privacy-manager-t3730663).